exercism/elm/SETUP.md

 ## Elm Installation

-Refer to the [exercism help page][http://exercism.io/languages/elm] for Elm installation and learning resources.
+Refer to the [Exercism help page](http://exercism.io/languages/elm) for Elm installation and learning resources.

 ## Writing the Code

-The first time you start an exercise, you'll need to ensure you have the appropriate dependancies installed.
+The first time you start an exercise, you'll need to ensure you have the appropriate dependencies installed.

 ```bash
 $ npm install